-Why is it important for public health to focus on and eliminate health inequities?
+Why is it important for public health to focus on and eliminate health and racial inequities?

-What does Health Equity look like at the Public Health Institute at Denver Health?
+What does Health and Racial Equity look like at the Public Health Institute at Denver Health (PHIDH)?

 - Strengthening staff capability and organization capacity to advance health equity in Denver.